-Groupon is partnering with Breadcrumb to bring businesses an iPad-based mobile payment service.
+Groupon has acquired Breadcrumb to bring businesses an iPad-based mobile payment service.
 The point-of-sale system is aimed at local restaurants, bars, and similar small businesses, and can be used in place of a traditional cash register system.

 Businesses can use the service to not only collect payments, but also to manage customers, take orders, and even analyze sales data.
 The app also includes support for traditional cash drawers, cash transactions, and receipt printers, so that businesses can remain flexible with what types of payments they can accept while still keeping all payment information in one place.